iamzr/CSNotes/solid/solid_explained/isp.md

 ## The Interface Segregation Principle

 The principle:
-> An object should only depend on interfaces ir requires and should not be enforced to implement any method (or property) it does't require.
+> An object should only depend on interfaces it requires and should not be enforced to implement any method (or property) it does't require.

 Take the following example:
 We have the following interface `INumberOperations` which defines operations on complex numbers.